How to Use WPScan: A Step-by-Step Tutorial

 To obtain your API token, you’ll need to sign up for WPScan and create an account.
 Once you’ve created your account, you’ll be able to access your API token in your profile settings.

-Step 2: Install WPScan on your WordPress site
+Step 2: Install WPScan

-There are two methods to choose from when it comes to installation.
 The first method is beginner-friendly and involves using the WPScan plugin directly from the WordPress dashboard.
-The second method is a bit more advanced and involves installing WPScan from the command line.
-Let’s take a look at both methods in more detail.
+The second and third methods are a bit more advanced.
+They involve installing WPScan from the command line, and need some understanding of WordPress file structure.

-Install WPScan with a plugin
+Option 1: Install WPScan with a plugin

 The quickest way to start using WPScan is by using a plugin.
+Except, the plugin isn’t WPScan, but Jetpack Protect.

 1. Install and activate the WPScan plugin from the plugins page on your WordPress dashboard.